This file portion of www.watertownhistory.org website

 guided by selfless and ethical principles,” he added.

-Following Roets’
+Following Roets’ speech

-service to the community.
-McGee, who was
+to the community.
+McGee, who was in

-in attendance, recently retired after serving the position since June of 1993.
+attendance, recently retired after serving the position since June of 1993.

 Roets was hired by the Watertown Police Department in 1982 as a police